-Our HEARTSafe Community program is designed to create communities of heroes and survivors by improving action and response to cardiac arrest through training, preparation and response protocols.
+Our HEARTSafe Community program is a set of criteria and guidelines designed to improve outcomes to sudden cardiac arrest emergencies through a specific set of training, preparation and response protocols.

-The program includes criteria that supports the cardiac arrest “chain of survival,” then encourages a participating community to put that chain of survival into action.
-Activities that support a chain of survival can include:
+This criteria supports the cardiac arrest “chain of survival” and encourages communities to put that chain of survival into action.
+Activities include:

 - Widespread CPR instruction